ocbwoy3/rem/README.md

 ## How to get started

 Install the necessary packages, rename `.env.example` to `.env`, configure Token, App ID and everything else, configure channels and bans in `config.json`.
-Run `npx prisma migrate dev --name init` to init prisma db.
+Run `npx prisma migrate dev` to init prisma db.

 Do `npm run build` and `npm run start` to start REM.
 Using `npm run dev` is also an option.